CiscoISE/terraform-provider-ciscoise/docs/data-sources/sxp_connections.md

 subcategory: ""
 description: |-
   It performs read operation on SXPConnections.
-  - This data source allows the client to get a SXP connection by ID.
-  - This data source allows the client to get all the SXP connections.
+  This data source allows the client to get a SXP connection by ID.This data source allows the client to get all the SXP connections.
   Filter:
   [name, description]
   Sorting: